Dill: Central and eastern Europe

-In Serbia, dill is known as mirodjija and is used as an addition to soups, potato and cucumber salads, and French fries.
+In Serbia, dill is known as 'mirodjija' and is used as an addition to soups, potato and cucumber salads, and French fries.
 It features in the Serbian proverb, "бити мирођија у свакој чорби" /biti mirodjija u svakoj čorbi/ (to be a dill in every soup), which corresponds to the English proverb "to have a finger in every pie".

-In Greece, dill is known as άνηθος (anithos).
+In Greece, dill is known as 'άνηθος' (anithos).
 In antiquity it was used as an ingredient in wines that were called "anithites oinos" (wine with anithos-dill).
 In modern days, dill is used in salads, soups, sauces, and fish and vegetable dishes.

 In Santa Maria, Azores, dill (endro) is the most important ingredient of the traditional Holy Ghost soup (sopa do Espírito Santo).
 Dill is found ubiquitously in Santa Maria, yet, is rare in the other Azorean Islands.

 In Sweden, dill is a common spice or herb.
-The top of fully grown dill is called krondill (crown dill); this is used when cooking crayfish.
+The flowers of fully grown dill are called 'krondill' (crown dill) and used when cooking crayfish.
 The krondill is put into the water after the crayfish is boiled, but still in hot and salt water.
 Then the entire dish is refrigerated for at least 24 hours before being served (with toasted bread and butter).
-Krondill also is used for pickles, vodka, not wine, sugar, and krondill.
-After a month or two of fermentation, the cucumber pickles are ready to eat, for instance, with pork, brown sauce, and potatoes, as a "sweetener".
-The thinner part of dill and young plants may be used with boiled fresh potatoes (especially the first potatoes of the year, "new potatoes", which usually are small and have a very thin skin).
+Krondill is also used to flavor pickles and vodka.
+After a month or two of fermentation, the cucumber pickles are ready to eat, for instance, with pork, brown sauce, and potatoes, as a sweetener.
+The thinner part of dill and young plants may be used with boiled fresh potatoes (especially the first potatoes of the year, new potatoes, which usually are small and have a very thin skin).
 In salads it is used together with, or instead, of other green herbs, such as parsley, chives, and basil.
-It often is paired up with chives when used in food.
-Dill often is used to flavour fish and seafood in Sweden, for example, gravlax and various herring pickles, among them the traditional, sill i dill (literally "herring in dill").
-In contrast to the various fish dishes flavoured with dill, there is also a traditional Swedish dish called, dillkött, which is a meaty stew flavoured with dill.
+It is often paired up with chives when used in food.
+Dill is often used to flavour fish and seafood in Sweden, for example, gravlax and various herring pickles, among them the traditional, 'sill i dill' (literally 'herring in dill').
+In contrast to the various fish dishes flavoured with dill, there is also a traditional Swedish dish called, 'dillkött', which is a meaty stew flavoured with dill.
 The dish commonly contains pieces of veal or lamb that are boiled until tender and then served together with a vinegary dill sauce.
-Dill seeds may be used in breads or akvavit.
+Dill seeds may be used in breads or 'akvavit'.
 A newer, non-traditional use of dill is to pair it with chives as a flavouring for potato chips.
-These are called "dillchips" and are quite popular in Sweden.
+These are called 'dillchips' and are quite popular in Sweden.

-Asian and Middle Eastern cooking
+In Finland, the uses of dill are very similar to those in Sweden, including flavouring potato chips and, less popularly, in a dish similar to 'dillkött' ('tilliliha').
+However, the use of dill in Finland is not as extensive as in large parts of central and eastern Europe, particularly Russia but including even the ethnolinguistically close Estonia.